Important Dates & Information:

 Intent to Enroll Deadline: April 15

-Taubman College supports academic, professional and extracurricular activities for MUD students to participate in the unique resources offered by the University of Michigan.
-Similarly, students are encourage to explore additional academic opportunities.
+Taubman College supports academic, professional and extracurricular activities for MUD students to take full advantage from the unique resources offered by the University of Michigan.
+Similarly, students are encouraged to explore additional academic opportunities.

 Graduate Certificate in Real Estate Development

-The certificate in real estate development offers graduate students the opportunity to supplement their major areas of study with deeper knowledge about implementation, real estate and finance.
+The Graduate Certificate in Real Estate Development offers graduate students the opportunity to supplement their major areas of study with deeper knowledge about implementation, real estate and finance.
 The program is a stand-alone certificate that integrates disciplines that shape the built environment and enhance the quality of life.
 Note that the completion of the certificate may require additional semesters of study for M.U.D. students.

 Graduate Certificate in Healthy Cities